-Cognitive bias refers to a pattern of behavior that reflect a deviation in judgment that occurs under particular situations.
-Biases develop as filters and / or shortcuts that help us perceive information quickly in a manner that turns out to be beneficial to a decision process.
-Biases that help us recognize patterns help early humans stay alive by recognizing situations where predators tended to exist.
-The short cut in the decision process that the bias provided kept our ancestors alive even if there were false positives (you could have lots of false positives but only one false negative).
+Cognitive biases are a pattern of behavior that reflects a deviation in judgment that occurs under particular situations.
+Biases develop as filters or shortcuts that help us perceive information quickly in a manner that turns out to be beneficial to a decision-making process.
+Biases that help us recognize patterns helped early humans stay alive by recognizing predators.
+The shortcut kept our ancestors alive even if there were false positives (you can survive lots of false positives, but you aren’t likely to survive a false negative).
 Project teams (Agile or not) use or fall prey to a wide range of biases that affect perceptions and decisions.
-A sample of common bias that affect project teams in this category include:
+A sample of common biases that affect project teams in this category include:

 Anchor bias refers to the tendency to rely heavily on one piece of information when making decisions.
 This bias is often seen when early estimates for a project or a tasks are made.
 The instant they are placed on the table they become a reference point to which all changes will be compared.

 Clustering illusion (or clustering bias) is the tendency to see patterns in clusters or streaks of in a smaller sample of data inside larger data sets.
 For example, a team I recently worked with had an average velocity of 30 story points per sprint (ranged between 20 – 36) had three sprints in a row that delivered 40+ story points.
 While nothing significant had changed with how the team was working, outsiders saw a pattern and believed something out of the ordinary was occurring.
 (FYI – if there is no statistical significance to the data what we are seeing is “common cause” variance.)